otaviojava/jcassandra-book/04-cql.md

 tuple_literal :: = '(' term (',' term) * ')'
 ```

-For this example, we will use the same column family of readers, however, we will assume that only a single contact information, regardless of which one, is sufficient.
+For this example, we will use the same column family of readers, however, we will assume that only a single piece of contact information, regardless of which one, is sufficient.
 Like this:

 ```sql
 DROP TABLE IF EXISTS library.reader;